serhii-chabanov/TG-AI-Asistant/README.md

-# 🌌 Project O.R.I.O.N.
+# 🌌 Project TG AI Asistant (DEPRECATED)
-### Operations, Resources & Information Organizational Network

-**O.R.I.O.N.** is an AI-powered command center designed to act as the central nervous system for a homelab by autonomously managing finances, resources, and knowledge.
+**TG AI Asistant** is an AI-powered command center designed to act as the central nervous system for a homelab by autonomously managing finances, resources, and knowledge.
 It leverages LLM function calling and RAG to transform a simple assistant into a self-auditing network for total personal and technical management.

-**O.R.I.O.N.** is an evolving intelligent ecosystem...
+**TG AI Asistant** is an evolving intelligent ecosystem...

 ## Key Features